 A Sole proprietorship business is the simplest form of business organisation to start and run.
 Most of your neighbourhood shops, family stores, and corner stores are the sole proprietorship businesses.

-A single individual owns a sole proprietorship business, and the owner makes all decisions regarding his business operations.
-So the owner reaps all the profits made by his business and also bears all the liabilities.
+A single individual owns a sole proprietorship business, and the owner makes all decisions regarding his business.
+So the owner reaps all the profits made by his business.
+He also bears all the liabilities.

 The major benefit of this form of business organisation is that they are easiest to run.
 As all the decisions taken by a single individual so there is no conflict of different opinions.
 Also, these businesses are the easiest to dissolve.

-But main disadvantage of a sole proprietorship business is that they expose the owner to unlimited liability.
-If liabilities exceed the business capital because of any big lawsuit, debt or any other reason it can be recovered from the owner’s assets.
+But a major disadvantage of a sole proprietorship business is that they expose the owner to unlimited liability.
+If liabilities exceed the business capital because of any big lawsuit, debt or any other reason, the authorities can recover it from the owner’s personal assets.

-Also, this form of the business organisation finds it most difficult to raise extra capital.
+Also, this form of the business organisation finds it most difficult to raise extra capital when they need it.

 A partnership business is another type of proprietorship where there could be two or more owners instead of one.

-Partnership businesses have some advantages over a sole proprietorship; as in a partnership business risk is diversified over several partners.
+Partnership businesses have some advantages over a sole proprietorship.
+As in a partnership business, the risk will pass over several partners.
 Also, they have access to more talent and capital than a sole proprietorship business.

 While partnership businesses have a better risk and liability diversion than a sole proprietorship, but they do not protect owners against unlimited liability.
-To overcome this limitation and to get access to more capital businesses take the incorporation route which provides the perk of limited liability and potential to attract more funds.
+To overcome this limitation and to get access to more capital, entrepreneurs take the incorporation route, which provides the perk of limited liability and potential to attract more funds.

 Private Limited Companies

 As the name suggests, private limited companies are of limited liability, meaning they do not expose owners’ assets in their business.
-That is in case of any big lawsuit or recurring debt the maximum amount that can be recovered is equal to the total assets of the company but owners’ assets can not be involved in the recovery process.
+In case of any big lawsuit or recurring debt, the maximum amount that can be recovered is equal to the total assets of the company.
+Owners’ personal assets can not be involved in the recovery process.

 These companies function as an individual entity.
 They have their legal rights, they can sue and can be sued by the law.